Good evening lovelies… hope you had a great day. Enjoy the rest of your day with this episode, guys… Love you all.

 Tito blinked.
 “Of course not.
 I just… I was coming to get something around and decided to bring it with me” she lied.

-Tito knew Chris saw through her lie and felt embarrassment creep up her spine.
+Tito swallowed.
+She knew Chris saw through her lie and felt embarrassment creep up her spine.
 Way to go, Tito, you never should have brought the jacket back.
 Chris stared at Tito.
 For the life of him, she was one person he just could not figure out.
 “Thank you” Chris muttered as he took the jacket from Tito.
 Something was different.
 This had to be the first time they were holding a civil conversation without any tangible form of hostility.
 “Why don’t you come in?”

 Tito shook her head.
 “I should be going”